Back to History for Kids

 - Cats were considered sacred in Ancient Egypt.

 Sightseers: A guide to Egypt in the time of the Pharaohs by Sally Tagholm.
 1999.

 Eyewitness Books: Ancient Egypt written by George Hart.
 2008.

 Mummies, Pyramids, and Pharaohs by Gail Gibbons.
 2004.

 Take a ten question quiz at the Ancient Egypt questions page.

-Go here to test your knowledge with a Ancient Egypt crossword puzzle.
+Go here to test your knowledge with a Ancient Egypt crossword puzzle or word search.

 More information on the civilization of Ancient Egypt: